PJordano-Lab/MS_JEcol_Resource-provisioning-effectiveness/README.md

 This is a public repository for the data, analysis, and code included in our paper:

 Quintero E., Pizo M.A., Jordano P. 2020.
-Fruit resource provisioning for avian frugivores: the overlooked side of seed dispersal effectiveness.*Journal of Ecology* **00**: 1-15.
-In press.
+Fruit resource provisioning for avian frugivores: the overlooked side side of effectiveness in seed dispersal mutualisms. *Journal of Ecology* **108 (4)**:  1358-1372.

 ![](./docs/fig_header.png)